ece362-purdue/f2022-public-labs/lab-00/lab_00.md

 For our course, the Eclipse IDE will be used, alongside of the SystemWorkbench for STM32 plugin.
 Eclipse is open source, so it may not seem like the most user-friendly when you are first using it.
 After extended use, you should be able to navigate it pretty well.
 Here are instructions on how to set it up on your machine, as well as on the lab computers.

 ## Step 2.1 Installation on the lab computers
-Fortunately for you, one of the past instructors created a setup package that you can invoke to (msotly) take care of this for you.
+Fortunately for you, one of the past instructors created a setup package that you can invoke to (mostly) take care of this for you.
 Open a terminal window, and invoke this line of code:
 ```bash
 ~ece362/bin/setup
 ```
 After running this, you should see new icons appear on your desktop.
 One of them reruns the setup program, which you can use to update your configuration if any new applications are needed.
 Another icon is created for System Workbench, which is the main application that you will use.

 ## Step 2.2: Installation on a Linux system.

+> **Warning**
+> Skip this step if you are on the lab machines.
+You already set up SystemWorkbench via the setup command above.

 **NOTE:** I have cached the most recent installers into the Brightspace, so you can download them without going through the OpenSTM registration process now.
 There are Ubuntu and Windows installers.
 These are located in their own tab on the bottom of the tab list on Brightspace.